Getting started with STbayes

 Event data gives information about the spreading of the behavior or information and must contain columns:

-• trial: Character or numeric column indicating which trial the event belongs to.
-There is only one trial in this data-set.
+: Character or numeric column indicating which trial the event belongs to.
+There is only one trial in this data-set. -

-• time: Integer or float indicating when the individual was recorded as first informed/knowledgeable.
-If an individual never learned during the observation period, set its value to the duration of the observation period.
-These will be treated as right-censored individuals in the likelihood calculation.
-There are no right censored individuals in this simulated data-set.
+: Integer or float values indicating the time (TADA) or order (OADA) in which the individual was recorded as first informed/knowledgable.
+If an individual had the event occur prior to the start of the observation period (e.g. pre-trained demonstrator), set as 0.
+These left censored individuals will not contribute to the likelihood calculation.
+If an individual never learned during the observation period, set its value .
+These will be treated as right-censored individuals in the likelihood calculation. -

 Next let’s look at the network data: